The Cost of Waiting. The Impact of Delayed Retirement Savings

 Each year you delay starting to save, the increase in the amount of money you need to save is two-fold.

-It increases because you have 1 year less to save for retirement
+It increases because you have 1 year less to save for retirement.

 It increases because you have now lost 1 year worth of returns.

 The needed increase in monthly savings is exponential.
-For example, if at age 25, you need to save $533/mo in order to maintain an income of $55,000 per year, you will need to save $562/mo. if you start at age 26, which is 5.49% increase.
-If you wait until age 27, you will need to save $593/mo, which is 5.54% increase.
+For example, if at age 25, you need to save $533/mo in order to maintain an income of $55,000 per year, you will need to save $562/mo if you start at age 26, which is a 5.49% increase.
+If you wait until age 27, you will need to save $593/mo, which is a 5.54% increase.
 This percentage increase goes up year over year, reaching nearly 23% at age 60.